AanZee/conventions/git/branches.md

 Features are not bound to an iteration or develop.
 For example they can start in an iteration like 'sprint-1' but get merged into develop long after 'sprint-1' has been merged.

-When multiple user stories or release points have a lot of overlap then they can be developed in a feature branch.
+When multiple user stories or features have a lot of overlap then they can be developed in the same feature branch.
 You can do this by putting multiple Jira IDs in the branch name, but it is more convenient for the overview to merge the issues in Jira when possible.
 Do not confuse this with the staging branch that is used for testing / visualizing feature branches together.
 It is up to the developer to determine at his own discretion when multiple features need to be picked up in one feature branch, but always consult with the customer.

 ### Staging
 `staging/JIRA-10-11-12-14`